wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

     - trigger wis2box workflow using a Python script and the MinIO Python client
     - use different data plugins to ingest different data formats
-    - forward data to wis2box using the wis2box-ftp service
+    - upload data to MinIO using SFTP